USEPA/WNTR/documentation/advancedsim.rst

 Multiple processors
 ------------------------
-In order to speed up independent calculations, simulations can be parallelized.
+Since individual disaster scenarios are typically independent, they can be simulated separately.
+This independence allows for parallelization and the use of multiple processors, which can significantly reduce the time it takes to run an analysis.
-There are many different parallelization methods and packages available to Python users, although the operating system and hardware available will determine which packages can be used.
+Many different parallelization methods and packages are available to Python users.
+The user's operating system and hardware will determine which packages can be used.
-Some examples are the :class:`multiprocessing` package, MPI libraries, or the :class:`threading` package.
+Some examples include the multiprocessing Python package, the threading Python package, and MPI libraries.

-Because the :class:`threading` package works with almost all systems, it will be used in the examples below.
+Because the threading Python package works with Windows, Linux, and Mac OS X operating systems, it is used in the examples below.

-The example of how to run the :class:`~wntr.sim.epanet.EpanetSimulator` in a multi-threaded manner.
-The :class:`~wntr.sim.core.WNTRSimulator` can also be used in a similar way.
 Threads are a "lightweight" method of parallel processing.
-This means that the interpreter process is shared among threads, and, more specifically, that libraries are only loaded once.
+This means that the interpreter process is shared among threads, and libraries are only loaded once.
+For more details on how to use threading, see the threading module in the standard Python library documentation.

+The following example shows how to use the EpanetSimulator in a multi-threaded manner.
+The WNTRSimulator can also be used in a similar way.
-However, the EPANET 2.0 library was not written to be "thread-safe" -- i.e., it does not allow simultaneous use of the library by multiple threads -- so the :class:`~wntr.sim.epanet.EpanetSimulator` must be run using EPANET 2.2 (which is the default).
+Note that the EPANET 2.0 library was not written to be "thread-safe" (i.e., it does not allow simultaneous use of the library by multiple threads).
+For that reason, the EpanetSimulator must use EPANET 2.2 (which is the default).
+The first step is to load the Python packages that are needed for this example and create a water network model.

 .. doctest::
     :hide: